INPhyNITT-Tech/Invite-Email-Template/README.md

-The HTML email template for Outgoing Invitations
+The HTML email template for Outgoing Invitations for INPhyNITT'25